Search Resources

 AZ Dispute Resolution Procedure (2017)

-In AZ, a school stability appeal is decided by the Arizona Department of Education (ADE) Foster Care Point of Contact, or a designee, and a panel of at least two other ADE employees within five (5) work days of receiving notice of appeal and related documents.
+Per the AZ Dispute Resolution Procedure (2017), a school stability appeal is decided by the Arizona Department of Education (ADE) Foster Care Point of Contact, or a designee, and a panel of at least two other ADE employees within five (5) work days of receiving notice of appeal and related documents.

 Read More